 Nor does the new evidence render Detrich's ineffective assistance of counsel claim unexhausted. "[N]ew factual allegations do not render a claim unexhausted unless they 'fundamentally alter the legal claim already considered by the state courts."
 Weaver v.
 Thompson, 197 F.3d 359, 364 (9th Cir.
-1999) (internal quotations and citation omitted).
+1999) (internal quotation marks and citation omitted).
 The new evidence that Detrich presents does not.
-Detrich provided the state court with a neuropsychological expert's initial analysis indicating he had some neuropsychological deficits and explaining he exhibited "impulsive" behaviors.
-Moreover, his post-conviction counsel specifically informed the state court that "complete" testing could show Detrich's impaired ability to reason or function in stressful situations and a biological cause of his impairments, and requested a hearing at which evidence of Detrich's brain damage could be developed.
+Detrich provided the state court with a neuropsychological expert's initial analysis indicating that his neuropsychological deficits, emotional state, and substance abuse resulted in a mindset where instinct controlled his actions and reason could not be accessed.
+Moreover, his post-conviction counsel specifically informed the state court that "complete" testing could show a biological cause of Detrich's impairments, and requested a hearing at which evidence of Detrich's brain damage could be developed.
 The new evidence presented in federal court simply offers details about Detrich's brain damage, the biological causes of his impairments, and his impaired ability to function.
 The new evidence thus does not "fundamentally alter" Detrich's claims, and the state court had "a meaningful opportunity to consider" them.
 Vasquez, 474 U.S. at 257.
 Particularly because the failure to present the new evidence to the state court "stemmed from the state courts' refusal to grant [the petitioner] an evidentiary hearing on the matter, rather than from any failure of diligence on his part," the new evidence does not render Detrich's claim unexhausted.
 Weaver, 197 F.3d at 364.